ligato/docs/docs/user-guide/agentctl.md

 {"state":"OK","last_change":"1586275962","last_update":"1586280942"}
 ...
 ```
-Depending on the number of entries in the KV data store, the output could be massive and difficult to read.
+Depending on the number of entries in your KV data store, you could find the returned output large and difficult to read.
 You can whittle this down by using a more specific key.

 ---